Adityakishore0/ScrollX-UI/CONTRIBUTING.md

 ## 🛠️ Creating a Contribution Branch

 Before making any changes, create a new **branch**:
+Use an appropriate naming convention for your **branch**

+## Branch Naming

+When creating branches for your contributions, please follow the following naming convention:

+`feat/<feature-name>`

+For example, if you are working on a feature related to adding a new component, your branch name could be `feat/add-new-component`.
+This naming convention helps us to easily track and associate contributions with their respective features.
 ```sh
 git checkout -b your-branch-name
 ```